pygongnlp/CoSearchAgent/README.md

 ![sda](image/case2.png)

 ## Authors
-Peiyuan Gong
+- Peiyuan Gong
-Jiamian Li
+- Jiamian Li
-Jiaxin Mao
+- Jiaxin Mao (corresponding author)

 Please contact us at pygongnlp@gmail.com if you have any questions!